 Political or protest songs make great social songs, but they are few and far between.
 While the politics of the 60s folk revival and Woodstock united people as a counter-culture and spawned memorable social songs, today’s trends and festivals usually have no rallying element outside of the jam.
 Despite the efforts of Rage Against the Machine, live music is filled with a lot of machines and not much rage.
 Political songs come and go, intertwined with the era for which they were written.
-Songs like “I Shall Be Released” or “This Land is My Land” could always make a comeback, but for now, they’ve gone silent.
+Songs like “I Shall Be Released” or “People Get Ready” could always make a comeback, but for now, they’ve gone silent.

 It might be that the Song of Occasion, of Ceremony—the Social Song—is event-less.
 We don’t gather as much as we used to, and when we do there’s too many other things going on to allow for a sing-a-long.
 If we sing less around the campfire or the family piano, if we gather infrequently together for dinner, we’ll need to start imposing on some less likely events.